dannyflatiron/movie-search/README.md

 # MovieSearch
 ### Movie search app

 MovieSearch is a React app that pulls data from [themoviedb.org](themoviedb.org).
 You can search movies by the title of the movie.
 A card will appear with an option to show more details.
 In the expanded card view, users are allowed to cast votes for a movie.
-[Demo video can be viewed here](https://www.youtube.com/watch?v=n0uABgPU4XY).
+The app is supported by a Ruby on Rails API which can be found [here](https://github.com/dannyflatiron/movie-search-api).
+[Demo video can be viewed here](https://youtu.be/wVEKy7tVmC0).

 ---
 ![MovieSearch Home](https://github.com/dannyflatiron/movie-search/blob/main/public/movie_search_home.png?raw=true)